Sweet and Sour Tofu

 Alternatively, you can rip the tofu into chunks that resemble pieces of chicken, so the finished dish will look very similar to sweet and sour chicken.

-If you try this vegan Crispy Tofu with Sweet and Sour Sauce recipelet us know what you think by leaving a comment and rating below!
+If you make this Crispy Sweet and Sour Tofu recipe, please leave a star rating and let me know what you think in the comments below!
+I love reading your comments!
 Be sure to follow along on PinterestInstagram and Facebook for even more vegan recipe inspiration.

 flower icon